 Until science works out these details, one of the best ways to ensure that your gut microbiota send healthy signals to your body is to cultivate a diverse population of microorganisms.
 There are anywhere from 100 to 1,000 different species of bacteria that live in the human gut and scientific studies have shown that people with obesity and metabolic disease have a lower diversity of species in their digestive system.
 Some scientists have theorized that an increase in microorganism diversity in the gut promotes an environment where microbes must compete with each other for available food sources and that’s a good thing.
 On the other hand, a less diverse microbial population is likely to possess single species that have large population sizes and can expend resources to manipulate our body’s cravings in order to get more of the food that they desire.

 So, what is the best way to promote a diverse gut microbiota?
-Put simply, you need to eat a diverse diet containing plenty of washed fruits and vegetables that contain prebiotic fiber and environmental microbes.
-I also believe that it is important to consume high quality probiotic supplements on a daily basis with a diverse set of beneficial bacteria to keep the bad actors in check.
-In addition, eat probiotic containing foods such as yoghurt, kefir, and fermented vegetables (at least three servings per day).
-And stay away from sugary foods and drinks since the bad microorganisms in your gut thrive on these unhealthy foods.
+Put simply, you need to eat a diverse diet containing plenty of fruits and vegetables that contain prebiotic fiber and environmental microbes.
+It’s also important to consume high quality probiotic supplements with a diverse set of beneficial bacteria.
+In addition, eat probiotic containing foods such as fermented vegetables.
+And stay away from sugary foods and drinks.

 At Liberty Bion, Inc.™ (www.libertybion.com), our mission is to deliver quality natural supplements, healthy living strategies, and innovative educational tools that promotes good health and adds value to the lives of our customers.
 Our Hero Probiotics™ brand is formulated to support your effort to create a diverse microbiota by delivering 30 billion CFUs of 10 diverse and beneficial probiotic strains per serving.
 However, like most health-conscience consumers, we understand that overall good health requires more than the consumption of natural supplements.
 After all, supplements are most effective when they are supplementing a healthy lifestyle that involves good diet and exercise choices.
 We are here to help you with excellent ideas on ways to improve your gut health through the consumption of foods that support the good bacteria in your gut at the expense of the bad ones.
 Whether it’s recipes for creating tasty fermented foods or ideas to reduce sugar intake, we strive to be a reliable, good-health resource to our customers.